 Crash / Ride Cymbal

-A crash / ride is often considered as a cheap alternative to separate crash and ride cymbals but that’s not necessarily the case and don’t dismiss them!
+A crash / ride is sometimes considered as a cheaper alternative to separate crash and ride cymbals but that’s not necessarily the case so don’t dismiss them!
 There are some great crash / rides out there that make both a very good ride cymbal and a very good crash cymbal – and of course you only have to carry around one cymbal!
+Very handy for jazz use.

 A China or Chinese cymbal is a great addition to any drum kit.
 The cymbal has an up-turned edge and is often mounted upside down so that the shoulder of the stick hits the bow of the up-turned edge, producing a very distinctive trashy-crash sound.

 There’s always room for more cowbell in a song!
 A cowbell is a metal percussion instrument very commonly used in Latin-American music but also makes regular appearances in rock / pop music.
 Have a listen to the classic Nightrain by Guns N’ Roses with the late great Steve Adler on drums.
-The cowbell is typically mounted on the hoop of the bass drum to the right of the snare, although personally I advise against this as invariably it damages your bass drum hoop.
+The cowbell is typically mounted on the hoop of the bass drum to the right of the snare, although personally I advise against this as it can damage the bass drum hoop.
 I prefer to mount it to a cymbal stand using clamps.

 Parts of a Drum Kit